Canadian Citizenship Test: Everything You Need to Know (2026)

 How many questions are on the Canadian citizenship test?▼

 The Canadian citizenship test has 20 questions.
 You must answer at least 15 correctly (75%) to pass.
-Questions are multiple-choice or true/false, covering topics from the Discover Canada study guide.
+Questions are a mix of multiple-choice and true/false, drawn entirely from the official Discover Canada study guide.
+Most applicants who finish the test get through all 20 questions in under 25 minutes, leaving time to review uncertain answers before submitting.

 What is the passing score for the Canadian citizenship test?▼